Skip to main content

 What is the difference between my Realized and Unrealized balance?

-Why your Realized Account Balance and Open P/L are two different numbers, which one drives your evaluation, and what that means when you have open positions
+Why your Realized Account Balance and Open P/L are two different numbers, which one decides whether you pass, and what that means when you have open positions

 When you have open positions, your dashboard shows two different balance figures.
 This article explains what each one represents, how they update, and why only one of them affects your Max Loss and level progression.